aleivaar94/University-World-Rankings-2023/README.md

 ![](https://github.com/aleivaar94/University-World-Rankings-2023/blob/master/assets/postman.png)

-<sup>Make a request using Postman by pasting the link address and making an sending a request.
+<sup>Make a request using Postman by pasting the link address and making and sending a request.
 Save the output of the request in a `.json` file.</sup>

 ### Data Analysis